Guccimane44/guccimane44.github.io/content/posts/from_adjoint_to_svd.md

 # Lets sort out these intertwining terminologies
 * Math is like any other subjects, it started with intuition.
-However the deeper you dept, more unintuitive, weird, ugly facts will come out.
+However the deeper you dug, more unintuitive, weird, ugly facts will come out.
 When you learn enough about those ugly things, you will start to build a intuition around it.
 Then you will start the next round of digging.
 I think one probably would agree that a regular matrix is more interesting than a singular matrix, or 0 is more interesting than ... lets say $1729$.
 Or {A WEIRD LOOKING UNITARY MATRIX}
 * Operators are endomorphic linear mapping.
 * Adjoint operator is the generalization of symmetric matrics and hermitian matrics.
 Because of the arthmitics differences between the real and complex space, hermitian matrics are __"the symmetric matrics we want in complex space"__.
 * Now we are becoming more greedy in adjoint matrices.
 Only symmetry coundnt satisfy us.
 Our attention has drawn by self-adjoint operators, they are the adjoint operators with co